alekskoloch/alekskoloch/README.md

 ## Current Project: 2D Spaceshooter Game

 🚀 I'm currently working on a 2D spaceshooter game in C++.
-Check out the [project repository](https://github.com/alekskoloch/Orion) for more details.
+Check out the [Orion](https://github.com/alekskoloch/Orion) for more details.
 This project is my coding exercise, contributing to my learning journey not only in game development but also in programming as a whole.

 ---